How to spot a slow puncture and what to do if you have one

 When you’re behind the wheel, turn off the radio and listen carefully for the telltale ticking noise that you will experience if there is a foreign body in the tyre tread – the noise will speed up and slow down with the pace of the car.

 You may also notice a difference in the way the car handles.
 Does it tend to pull to one side or the other if you hold the steering wheel very lightly?
-Does the car always seem to want to pull in one direction when braking?
-Does the car’s road-holding seem affected or does it wallow when going over bumps?
-If you experience any of these then you should stop and inspect your tyres, or take it to a tyre dealer for a closer inspection.
+Have you noticed that the car always seems to want to pull in one direction when braking?
+Perhaps the car’s road-holding seems affected or maybe it wallows when going over bumps?
+If you experience any of these issues, then you should stop immediately, inspect your tyres and take your car to a tyre dealer for a further inspection.

 Checking the pressures

-With extended service intervals our cars tend to see the inside of a workshop less frequently so it’s worthwhile investing in a hand-held tyre pressure gauge or a foot pump with a gauge attached.
-They don’t tend to be very expensive and spotting one slow puncture before it becomes an issue could well save far more money than the purchase price of the gauge or pump.
+With extended service intervals our cars tend to see the inside of a workshop less frequently so it’s worth investing in a hand-held tyre pressure gauge and either an electric or hand-held foot pump with a gauge attached.
+They don’t tend to be very expensive and spotting one slow puncture before it becomes an issue could well save far more money than the purchase price of the gauge or pump; decent tyres cost anywhere between £50 to £100 depending on the brand.
 Checking the tyre pressures on a weekly basis is good practice and should take no more than a few minutes.

 We’d advise against relying on the gauges found on petrol forecourts as they can be inaccurate and are frequently out of order.
 They have a hard life – they can be driven over and dropped by careless users – and ideally your tyre pressures should be checked when they’re cold.
 Tyres become hotter when you drive your car and the hot air inside the tyres can lead to inaccurate pressure readings.